-Abuse is categorised in Working Together to Safeguard children (2018) into four areas; Sexual Abuse, Emotional Abuse, Physical Abuse and Neglect.
+Abuse is categorised in Keeping Children Safe in Education into four areas; Sexual Abuse, Emotional Abuse, Physical Abuse and Neglect.
 Further information can be found in Appendix 1.

 Children also face risks within several safeguarding situations, these are detailed in Appendix 2.
 In our school, we ensure that staff training focuses on the situations that are relevant to our children in our school environment, recognising also that children are part of a wider community and that a 'it may happen here' culture allows early intervention.
 We also ensure that children themselves develop skills in recognising risks and keeping themselves and others safe within these situations.